lookit/lookit-api/docs/source/local-frame-development.md

 ## Starting up once initial setup is completed

-This is much quicker (you don't need to go through the above steps every time you want to work on something).
+This is much quicker!
+Once you have gotten through the initial setup steps, you don't need to go through them every time you want to work on something.

 1. Start the Django app:
     ```